General Office & Clerical Services

 Online General Office & Clerical Services Programs

-In 2019-2020, 210 schools offered a general office occupations and clerical services program of some type.
+In the 2020-2021 academic year, 215 schools offered some type of general office occupations and clerical services program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Is a Degree in General Office & Clerical Services Worth It?